zootom1011/EGA-Ploc/README.md

 * test.py

   > This file includes model testing code.
-Depending on the user input parameters, the performance of ETPLoc on Vislocas and HPA18 datasets can be tested separately
+Depending on the user input parameters, the performance of EGA-Ploc on Vislocas and HPA18 datasets can be tested separately

 * test_demo.py

-  > This file contains the code for ETPLoc to test a single IHC image.
+  > This file contains the code for EGA-Ploc to test a single IHC image.
 To run the code in this file, run test_demo.sh in the project root directory

 ### 2.9 utils